* Prime minister dissolves parliament, calls snap election

 Aware that the allies of Yingluck and Thaksin would almost certainly win any election, Suthep has called for a "people's council" of appointed "good people" to replace the government.

-As such, he dismissed the early election.
+As such, he was dismissive of the early election.
 "The dissolving of parliament is not our aim," he told Reuters.

-Opposition Democrat Party lawmakers resigned en masse from parliament on Sunday, declaring they were unable to work with Yingluck.
+Opposition Democrat Party lawmakers resigned en masse from parliament on Sunday, saying they could not work with Yingluck.

 Democrat leader Abhisit Vejjajiva sidestepped a question on whether his party would take part in the election.